Overview

 - If the oral cavity is exposed to radiation, dental screening has to be performed at regular intervals.

-Differential Diagnosis of Laryngeal Cancer
+Laryngeal Cancer Diagnosis

 - Bacterial lymphadenopathy